 Consider, for instance, the issue of NFT utilities: what other values besides art do my NFTs have?
 Initially, it seemed sensible to offer only a print as a utility for the respective token.
 At that time I thought typical ones such as Discord servers were unnecessary - from my perspective they had no extra benefits or value added to those who purchased them.
 Rather than just looking at digital aspects of artwork, I desired (and still desire) an amalgamation between both physical and virtual forms of creativity.

 Shortly, I plan to offer my NFT holders a special opportunity: To purchase an original print of any image from me which comes with my signature on the back.
-Although indeed, art doesn't require additional utilities for its value (see my blog), I want to make sure that every NFT owner feels as if they're getting something extra out of their investment.
+Although indeed, art doesn't require additional utilities for its value (see my blog ), I want to make sure that every NFT owner feels as if they're getting something extra out of their investment.
 So in addition to this one-of-a-kind item, I have some exciting ideas up my sleeve!

 Nonetheless, numerous utilities contribute value to the NFT environment of a piece of artwork.
 What I am referring to is for instance; each one of my NFTs will be rewarded with its microsite where owners can share something about themselves!
 It could include their inspiration behind purchasing NFT or thoughts relating to the image itself.
-Not only this, but they may also to refer other similar projects which tie into their post too – just endless potential!
+Not only this, but they may also refer to other similar projects which tie into their post too – just endless potential!

 Apart from the aesthetic value of the artwork, I also consider its social character to be essential.
 NFTs provide an avenue for artists to make their pieces more accessible, which is core to art's purpose and mission: To spread meaningful messages that can influence people on a global scale.
 Nevertheless, NFTs are still a highly specialized and technical medium that isn't exactly accessible to everyone.
 I'm committed to doing more in the future so this technology is available for all.
 For example, when I sell an NFT, I'll provide complimentary lower-quality prints of it as well.
 Additionally, advertisements will be placed with the sole purpose of promoting art from these NFTs – just another way for me to spread creativity!